worldbank/metadata-editor-docs/docs/quick_start_video.md

 # Quick start: Video

 In this Quick start example, we will document a video titled *Reshaping Food Security Analytics: An In-Depth Look at Emerging Solutions for Rapid Insights* published on the World Bank Youtube channel  (https://www.youtube.com/watch?v=px1EeqpKDUI&list=PLopq6yGfmFAu3tscprzTPpoPrP1q0E9XZ)).
-The only file you need to reproduce this Quick-Start example is the image file *.../video/video_food_security.jpg*, a screenshot of the video introduction.
+The only file you need to reproduce this Quick start example is the image file *.../video/video_food_security.jpg*, a screenshot of the video introduction.

-> This Quick Start section does not include detailed guidance on documenting videos.
+> This Quick start section does not include detailed guidance on documenting videos.
 For comprehensive instructions, see the chapter **Documenting Data – Video**.

 ## Step 1: Create a new project and add a thumbnail